-The Florida State University College of Law Juris Master program is designed for students who want to advance in their chosen field as a non-lawyer and to understand important legal, business and regulatory issues.
-Students may choose from two options: a fully online program or an on-campus program.
-For both options, the program is flexible with few required courses-students can tailor their curriculum to their specific professional advancement goals.
+The Florida State University College of Law Juris Master program is designed for students who want to advance in their chosen field as a non-lawyer and to understand important legal, business, and regulatory issues.
+Our fully online program is flexible with few required courses students can tailor their curriculum to their specific professional advancement goals.